or/jeeves/README.md

 ## About
 Jeeves is a lightweight environment to schedule development builds based on GitHub pushes.

+## Disclaimer
+Jeeves is quite young.
+Its code, database structure, and the master branch are volatile and at times messy.

+**It is not recommended for use in production at this point.**

 ## Requirements
 * Redis 2.0+
 * Python 2.7+ / Python 3.4+